 A number of persons may be charged on one indictment with reference to the same theft or with having handled or possessed the same stolen property.
 Persons or members of partnerships or one of two or more beneficial owners who steals property belonging to the partnership of beneficial owners, may be tried as if they were not the members of the partnership.

-If a property has been stolen and a person is convicted of an offence with reference to the theft or it is taken into consideration in determining a sentence on another offence, the court may on conviction order anyone having possession of and control of the property to restore it to the person entitled to it.
+If a property has been stolen and a person is convicted of an offence with reference to the theft or it is taken into consideration in determining a sentence on another offence, the court may, on conviction, order anyone having possession of and control of the property to restore it to the person entitled to it.

 On an application of a person entitled to recover the property or any other property directly or indirectly representing the first mentioned property, the court may order the other property be delivered or transferred to the applicant.

-The court may order that a sum of money not exceeding the value of first mentioned property should be paid out of money of the convicted person which has been taken out of his possessions when arrested
+The court may order that a sum of money not exceeding the value of first mentioned property should be paid out of money of the convicted person which has been taken out of his possessions when arrested.

-Where the court makes an order as above and a third party has purchased the goods in good faith or has advanced on their security, the purchaser or lender may apply to court for an order for payment out of money of the convicted person which has taken out of his possession when arrested not exceeding the amount paid for the purchase or the lender
+Where the court makes an order as above and a third party has purchased the goods in good faith or has advanced on their security, the purchaser or lender may apply to the court for an order for payment out of money of the convicted person which has taken out of his possession when arrested not exceeding the amount paid for the purchase or the lender.

 Where offences under the theft and fraud legislation are committed by a company and the offence has been proved with the consent or connivance of the director, manager or other person purporting to act in such authority the person concerned may be convicted as principal.
-Similarly where the affairs of the company are managed by its members the acts and defaults of the members in connection with the functions of management may be treated as if they were a director.
-Similar provisions apply in relation to the affairs of a body corporate